SAP/spartacus-docs/_pages/fsa/dynamicforms/core/pre-populate-field.md

 This page will explain how to use configurable form field pre-populate in Dynamic forms library.
 Feature allows user to :

-- Pre-populate form on SPA side.
+- Pre-populate form field on SPA side.
 - Populate field with any available SPA asset which is exposed for that purpose (user, cart, claim etc..)
 - Adjust/override already provided mechanism and add new logic on top of that.